 At Unicsoft, we’ve been exploring how we can use our expertise in blockchain to streamline the tokenization of carbon credits and bring more efficiency and visibility to carbon credit trading.

-But before we get technical, let’s answer a fundamental question.
+But before we get into the technical aspects of carbon credit tokenization, let’s answer a fundamental question.

 What is tokenization of carbon credits?